Engee documentation

 Dependencies

-• Triangular - shifts the elements of an even row of a rectangular grid towards the positive direction of the row axis.
-The offset is half the distance between the elements by the row size.
+• Triangular – shifts the elements of an even row of a rectangular grid towards the positive direction of the row axis.
+The offset is half the distance between the elements according to the size of the row.

 Dependencies

-To enable this parameter, set the Geometry parameter to URA.
+To enable this parameter, set the Geometry parameter to `URA'.

-Array normal - direction of the antenna array normal
+Array normal – normal direction of the antenna array

-x for a URA antenna array or z for a UCA antenna array (by default) | y.
+x for the URA antenna array or z for the UCA antenna array (default) | y

-Antenna array normal direction specified as x, y or z.
+The direction of the antenna array normal, indicated as x, y or z.

-Array Normal parameter value
+The value of the Array Normal parameter

 x